SgtBreadStick/TruckersMP-Status-v2.0/README.md

 * Page now has fluid width and is now full width
 * Added version number to bottom of the page
 * The "api.sgtbreadstick.tk" is now the status URL for caching.
 * Now using cURL for better loading times.

+v2.0.1
+* Changed CSS to be accessed more easily
+* More organized sources
+* Meta Tags Added
+* customstyles.css Added for customisability
+* All favicons for all devices
+* Supports Discord embeds
+* Code looks better
+* Added more padding for the status boxes
+* Fixed the fontawesome icon bug

 ## License